What Should You Know About Prescription Deductibles?

 On the Marketplace

 If you are shopping on the Marketplace, combined medical and prescription drug deductibles can be found in most bronze and silver plans.
-In 2016, 89 percent of bronze plans and 56 percent of silver plans offered combined deductibles.
+In 2021, 88% of bronze plans and 79% of silver plans offered combined deductibles.
 For the same year, the following metal tiers’ combined deductibles averaged:

 Separate Prescription Deductible

 If you have a separate prescription deductible, only prescription costs will count.
 No other covered medical costs (such as visiting the doctor’s office) will count toward your prescription deductible.
-While this may seem like a negative aspect, separate prescription deductibles are much lower than combined deductibles that cover both medical and prescriptions, so they are easier to meet.
+While this may seem like a negative aspect, separate prescription deductibles can be much lower than combined deductibles that cover both medical care and prescriptions, so they can be easier to meet.

 Joe’s health plan has a separate prescription deductible of $250.
 While he has already spent $2,750 on a minor surgery covered by his plan, none of this cost counts toward his prescription deductible.
-He must still pay $250 on prescriptions in order to meet his deductible.
+He must still pay $250 toward his prescriptions to meet his deductible.
 Once he has met his deductible, he will only have to pay $10 for each refill of the regular, generic prescription he takes.

 On the Marketplace

-If you are shopping on the Marketplace, most gold- and platinum-tier plans will offer separate deductibles.
-In 2016, 57 percent of gold plans and 73 percent of platinum plans offered separate deductibles.
-That year, the average separate deductible for each metal tier was:
+If you are shopping on the Marketplace, many gold and platinum tier plans will offer separate deductibles.
+In 2021, 28% of gold plans and 55% of platinum plans offered separate deductibles.

 Control Prescription Expenses With an HSA